-Reducing the threshold from 20% to 10% (or another unspecified "lowest percentage under state law") applies different thresholds for different shareholders resulting in classification of shareholders, is confusing and creates uncertainty, and would allow a small minority (i.e., 10%) to create a financial and administrative burden on all of our shareholders and the Company, even with the carve-out for a single large shareholder.
+Reducing the threshold to 10% (or another unspecified "lowest percentage under state law") applies different thresholds for different shareholders resulting in classification of shareholders, is confusing and creates uncertainty, and would allow a small minority (i.e., 10%) to create a financial and administrative burden on all of our shareholders and the Company.

 While the Board supports giving shareholders a meaningful ability to call special meetings, the Board believes that this proposal does not appropriately balance the interests of all shareholders.
 The lower 10% (or another "lowest percentage under state law") threshold requested by this proposal would increase the risk that a small minority of shareholders with special interests could trigger the heavy expenses and distraction from the business to convene a special meeting on matters that are not widely viewed as important or could efficiently be addressed at the next annual meeting.
-The shareholder proposal attempts to remedy this by providing that if a shareholder with 10% or more of Company shares requests a special meeting, then a 20% threshold would apply.
-However, this is inadequate and does not, for example, protect against the 9.9% shareholder who would only need to solicit the votes of additional 0.1% of shareholders to call a special meeting while a 10.1% shareholder would need to solicit vote of an additional 9.9%.
+The shareholder proposal attempts to remedy this by providing that if a shareholder with 10% or more of Company shares requests a special meeting, then a higher threshold would apply.
+However, this is inadequate and does not, for example, protect against the 9.9% shareholder who would only need to solicit the votes of additional 0.1% of shareholders to call a special meeting while a

+10.1% shareholder would need to solicit vote of an additional 9.9%.
 We also believe that this proposal is confusing and provides different thresholds for different shareholders, which we do not believe to be a standard governance practice.

-Our Board believes that the current 20% threshold is equal or better than most of our peers.
-Of all the S&P 500 and Russell 3000 companies that offer a special meeting rights, approximately 75% and 73%, respectively have a threshold that is equal to or greater than ours and approximately 83% and 76% have a threshold that is equal to or greater than 15%.
+Of all the S&P 500 and Russell 3000 companies that offer a special meeting right, approximately 83% and 76%, respectively, have a threshold that is equal to or greater than 15%.